CAQH CORE: Building Momentum for End-to-End Automation of the Prior Authorization Process

 EXISTING CAQH CORE PRIOR AUTHORIZATION OPERATING RULES

-As a result of a prioritized effort by over 100 CAQH CORE Participating Organizations, the Phase V CAQH CORE Operating Rules for prior authorization were released in May 2019.
+As a result of a prioritized effort by over 100 CAQH CORE Participating Organizations, the CAQH CORE Prior Authorization & Referrals Operating Rules for prior authorization were released in May 2019.
 These rules include the Prior Authorization (278) Request / Response Data Content Rule and the Prior Authorization Web Portal Rule.
-Together with the Phase IV CAQH CORE Prior Authorization Infrastructure Rule, these operating rule requirements reduce the unnecessary back and forth between providers and health plans, accelerate adjudication timeframes and reduce provider resources spent on manual follow up.
+Together with the CAQH CORE Prior Authorization & Referral Infrastructure Rule, these operating rule requirements reduce the unnecessary back and forth between providers and health plans, accelerate adjudication timeframes and reduce provider resources spent on manual follow up.

 CONTINUED EFFORTS TO MINIMIZE PRIOR AUTHORIZATION BURDEN AND INCREASE AUTOMATION